Ken Inglis: Personal life

-His first wife, Judy Betharis, was an anthropologist who nurtured his interest in social, cultural and emotional communities.
-His younger sister was the medical anthropologist, Shirley Lindenbaum.
-After Judy’s tragic death in a car accident, Ken married Amirah Turner, a historian.
+Inglis's first wife, Judy Betharis, was an anthropologist, who nurtured his interest in social, cultural and emotional communities.
+His younger sister, Shirley Lindenbaum, was the medical anthropologist.
+After Judy's death in a car accident, Ken married Amirah Turner, a historian.
 The former Communist and one time Christian socialist, Amirah Inglis and Ken shared half a lifetime of scholarly collaboration and together had six children.